Raleigh-Durham International Airport Terminal 2, United States of America

-Raleigh-Durham International Airport is becoming one of the most important airports in south-eastern USA due to new businesses locating to the area – one example is the biotech industry with at least three big pharmaceutical companies having plants in the 'triangle'.
+Raleigh-Durham International Airport is becoming one of the most important airports in the south-eastern US due to new businesses locating to the area – one example is the biotech industry with at least three big pharmaceutical companies having plants in the ‘triangle’.
 The airport therefore is becoming important as a business hub in the area.

-In 2006, the Raleigh-Durham Airport Authority started construction on a major redevelopment of terminal C (first built in 1987), which is being replaced with terminal two following the purchase of the terminal C lease by the airport from American Airlines in 2002 (this marked the start of the plan, which was subsequently announced in December 2003).
+In 2006, the Raleigh-Durham Airport Authority started construction on a major redevelopment of terminal C (first built in 1987), which was replaced with terminal two following the purchase of the terminal C lease by the airport from American Airlines in 2002 (this marked the start of the plan, which was subsequently announced in December 2003).

 Raleigh-Durham international airport construction